dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 ## Who Goes First?
 - Determine the starting player by selecting either:
-    - who arrived first at the event.
+    - The player who arrived first at the event.
-    - Who traveled the farthest distance to attend.
+    - The player who traveled the farthest distance to attend.

 ## Gameplay:
 - Players alternate throws, with one bean bag per turn, aiming for the hole on the board opposite them.